Tis the season to be Jolly! Nothing more says the holiday season

 Are you planning on hanging your holiday lights yourself this year?
-Before you begin, you are going to want to know a few quick tips that should help you avoid causing some damage to your roof and home.
+Before you begin, you are going to want to know a few quick tips from a Lubbock roofer that should help you avoid causing some damage to your roof and home.

 Five ideas for Christmas light tips that are roof-friendly: